brylevkirill/notes/Reinforcement Learning.md

   ["Asynchronous Methods for Deep Reinforcement Learning"](#mnih-badia-mirza-graves-lillicrap-harley-silver-kavukcuoglu---asynchronous-methods-for-deep-reinforcement-learning) by Mnih et al.

-  - learns only a state value function V(st) rather than an action value function Q(st, at) and thus cannot pass back gradients of the value with respect to the action to the actor
+  - critic learns only state value function V(s) rather than action value function Q(s,a) and thus cannot pass back to actor gradients of value function with respect to action
-  - approximates the action value with the rewards from several steps of experience and passes the TD error to the actor
+  - critic approximates action value with rewards from several steps of experience and passes TD error to actor
-  - exploits the multithreading capabilities of standard CPUs and executes many instances of the agent in parallel using shared model
+  - exploiting multithreading capabilities and executing many instances of agent in parallel using shared model
-  - alternative to experience replay since parallelisation also diversifies and decorrelates the data
+  - alternative to experience replay since parallelization also diversifies and decorrelates experience data

   [overview](https://youtube.com/watch?v=9sx1_u2qVhQ) by Andriy Mnih